inianantony/git_knowledge/README.md

 Add a new line to laptops.txt and commit the change. now checkout the master brach.

-do a `> git merge microsoft`. git merges the changes and then automatically does a commit for us.
+do a `> git merge microsoft` git merges the changes and then automatically does a commit for us.

 if we cat-file the latest commit, it has two parents.